 Closed Christmas Day

-Admission is currently Free; Rides are 25 cents each.
+Admission is currently Free; Train and Carousel rides are 50 cents each

 Rides and Concession: